-Talking to us from his plush studio, Hollis said if he had learned earlier what he knows today he’d have even more bangers under his belt.
+Talking to us from his plush studio, Hollis shows off the secret sauce he gets for tracks by using plugins like ARCADE.
+He says if he had learned earlier what he knows today, he’d have even more bangers under his belt.

 “I feel producing is about sequencing and mixing.
 Just having headspace, enough for an artist to hear themselves on top of it,” he explains in his laid-back style.
 “If you’re a producer trying to get placements, just make sure you have that space.
 I feel that in a lot of my career if I had focused more on the engineering side and EQing things, I would have had a lot more placements.”